Charles-Caïus Renoux: Early success and patronage of du Sommerard

-The contemporary scholar Alfred Maury gave this romantic but sparsely detailed account of Renoux’s early life and beginnings as an artist:
+Contemporary scholar Alfred Maury reaccounts Renoux’s early life and beginnings as an artist:

 M. Renoux was barely reaching his fifteenth year when he lost his master [teacher], the only one he had ever had; painting had for this very young man a powerful, indefinable attraction, which the violent opposition of his family could not erase.
 Desperate to overcome the antipathies of his parents, Renoux leaves the paternal roof; he travels through towns, visits monuments rich in masterpieces; from that moment on, his resolution was unshakable, and the day he took the palette to reproduce the interior of the church of Louviers and the casemates of Château Gaillard, that day, Renoux was able to exclaim with Correggio: "Anch io son pittore!
 And I too am a painter!"

 Maury does not name Renoux’s "only" master (teacher).
 Catalogues of the Paris Salons typically name a painter’s instructor, but never do so with Renoux.
 A newspaper of 1825 called him the "student and emulator" of Charles Marie Bouton and Louis Daguerre.
 Whether or not Renoux took formal instruction from them, these two older artists played an important role in his career.

 Whatever his training, by 1822, the year Renoux turned 27, his talents as a painter had attracted the patronage of the antiquarian Alexandre du Sommerard, whose collection of medieval art and artifacts would become the Musée de Cluny.
 Du Sommerard included lithographs of four works by Renoux in his highly influential Vues de Provins.
 The book, an illustrated tour of medieval churches and abbeys, many of them reduced to ruins in the violence of the French Revolution, was part of an artistic and literary movement, the troubadour style, that romanticized the Middle Ages in France.